Mind your skin

 The pH level is measured on a scale from 0-14, where 7 is neutral and anything below 7 is an acid - whilst everything above 7 are bases (drinking water for instance has a pH level of 6 - 8,5 while the body’s pH level is approx. 7,3.)
 The water we use in our products are water from an unspoiled source in Northern Greenland with a pH level of 9,3.
 The high pH level makes the water effective to help balance the body’s pH level.
 Go for products without artificial preservatives and with a pH level that lets your skin maintain its natural balance and doesn’t ruin its protective acid coat.

 Care for what you wear (on your skin)

 To live up to our own high demands, all products have undergone thorough testing.
 Top quality and safety are two main priorities to us – this is also why every single product is created with close attention to detail.
 Our products contain highly active ingredients which affect the skin on a deeper level than alternative superficial components.
-This means that persons with sensitive skin or persons suffering from pre-existing allergies may be more exposed to the active substances and even develop an allergic reaction.
-We want our customers to be confident about which product they buy, but if you notice that your skin reacts according to any of the mentioned conditions above - and the condition is persistent or develop other symptoms, we strongly advise you to see a dermatologist.
-Your skin care should make you comfortable and make your skin look and feel healthy.
+This means that persons with sensitive skin or people suffering from pre-existing allergies may be more exposed to the active substances and may even develop an allergic reaction.
+We want our customers to always be confident about which product they buy, but if you notice that your skin reacts according to any of the above mentioned conditions – and the condition is persistent or develop other symptoms, we strongly advise you to see a dermatologist.
+Your skincare should make you comfortable and make your skin look and feel healthy.